swiss-ai-center/documentation/docs/reference/core-concepts/service.md

 }
 ```

-After the service is registered, it will be available on the Core Engine's
+After the service is registered, it will be available on the Core engine's
 `/service-slug` endpoint.